mmcknett/loggr/README.md

 npm run cypress:auto
 ```

-This will launch the dev server, start the emulators, and invoke a cypress run.
+This will build the project to use the emulators, start the emulators, and invoke a cypress run.
+Everything tears down automatically.

 You can also start the dev server and emulators in the same mode and let them continue running with: